Pro-Russian rebel leader in E. Ukraine unveils plan for new state

 "We are proposing to residents of Ukraine a peaceful way out of a difficult situation without war.
 It's our last proposal," Zakharchenko said in a statement.
 The new state would be federal, with regions enjoying a large degree of autonomy.

-He said the move was backed by delegates from different Ukrainian regions, though a statement from the neighboring rebel territory of the self-proclaimed Luhansk People's Republic said it had been unaware of the initiative.
+He said the move was backed by delegates from different Ukrainian regions, though a statement from the neighbouring rebel territory of the self-proclaimed Luhansk People's Republic said it had been unaware of the initiative.

 His declaration cast a shadow over the faltering Minsk peace agreement between the rebels and the Ukrainian government which has failed to quell fighting between the two sides and has only been partially implemented since a pro-Russian uprising broke out in eastern Ukraine in 2014.